JHNUL/TiraLabra2023/docs/implementation.md

 - Services consume Utils and Domain.

 #### Domain
 - Trie is the main data structure of the application.
-It contains sequences of melodies from the training data based on the degree of Markov Chain selected by the user, e.g. 2nd degree -> all triplets in the training data are saved.
+It contains sequences of melodies from the training data based on the degree of Markov Chain selected by the user, e.g. 2nd degree -> all 3-tuples in the training data are saved.
 - TrieNode is a node saved in the Trie.
 All nodes keep a list of children, their own note value (except root node which has no value) and count of occurrences in a sequence based on which the probability distribution is calculated.
-- MelodyNote is an intermediate helper-format for a note that is used when creating playable data from a melody sequence where notes are represented as integers.

 #### Utils
 - FileIo contains wrappers for filesystem access methods.